stnolting/neoTRNG/README.md

 This is an ongoing research project.
 Feedback from the community (for example regarding any kind of optimization proposals) is highly appreciated! :wink:

-**:warning: WARNING! :warning: It is very likely that there will be at least _some_ cross correlations between signal activities from other parts of the FPGA or even chip-external events and the neoTRNG results.
+**:warning: WARNING! :warning:** It is possible that there will be at least _some_ cross correlations between signal activities from other parts of the FPGA or even chip-external events and the neoTRNG results.
 Hence, there is no guarantee at all the neoTRNG provides _perfect_ or even _cryptographically secure_ random numbers!
-Furthermore, there is no tampering detection mechanism available yet to check the integrity of the provided random numbers!**
+Furthermore, there is no tampering detection mechanism / online health monitoring available yet to check the integrity of the provided random numbers!

 **Key Features**